bitnami/charts/bitnami/external-dns/README.md

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

+### Using IRSA
+If you are deploying to AWS EKS and you want to leverage [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+You will need to override `fsGroup` and `runAsUser` with `65534` and `0` respectively.
+Otherwise service account token will not be properly mounted.

 ## Tutorials

 Find information about the requirements for each DNS provider on the link below: